marykearhart/MIST4610/README2.md

 This question helps to understand the profitability of the taxi driver, and whether or not their charge of airport fees upcharges their rides out of the range of the average ride-share system, decreasing their competitive advantage.

 # Applied Manipulations
+## Manipulation 1
-1. For the first supplemental question, we had to create a new calculated field titled "Cost per Mile" which we used to find the average amount paid by a customer per mile the taxis driver had to deliver them to their destination.
+For the first supplemental question, we had to create a new calculated field titled "Cost per Mile" which we used to find the average amount paid by a customer per mile the taxis driver had to deliver them to their destination.
 <img width="483" height="300" alt="Screenshot 2026-04-26 at 11 09 09 PM" src="https://github.com/user-attachments/assets/0609f501-5d49-47a1-a5c4-848d196fdacb" />

+## Manipulation 2
-2. Our second calulated field was titled 'Airport Trip' which we used to manipulate the data under 'Airport Fee' to differentiate between rides that did have an airport fee (were rides to the airport) and those that didn't (rides that were not to the airport) for our second supplemental question.
+Our second calulated field was titled 'Airport Trip' which we used to manipulate the data under 'Airport Fee' to differentiate between rides that did have an airport fee (were rides to the airport) and those that didn't (rides that were not to the airport) for our second supplemental question.
 <img width="483" height="300" alt="Screenshot 2026-04-26 at 11 46 55 PM" src="https://github.com/user-attachments/assets/af821cd9-c109-429d-9307-5090161ddab1" />